foxdonut/meiosis/docs/lessons/preventing-re-renders.md

 when you interact with that component in the user interface.
 Other components do not get re-rendered.

-@flems code/preventing-re-renders/index-react.jsx,app.html,public/css/bootstrap.min.css,public/css/style.css react,react-dom,flyd,patchinko 800 70
+@flems code/preventing-re-renders/index-react.jsx,app.html,public/css/bootstrap.min.css,public/css/style.css react,react-dom,flyd,patchinko-i 800 70

 <a name="mithril_prevent_re_render"></a>
 ### [Mithril version](#mithril_prevent_re_render)